kevingillispie/Schema-Scalpel/README.md

 ## Changelog

+**1.2.3**

+[UPDATED] Schema Scalpel works with WordPress 6.0!

+[FIXED] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.

+[FIXED] Page and post titles were not displaying properly due to sanitization function.

 **1.2.2**

 [UDPATED] The schema/JSON-LD format error checking has been greatly improved.

 **1.2.1**

 [FIXED] Version 1.2 was pushed without updating every instance of version number within the plugin.

 **1.2**

 [NEW] Multisite activation is now possible!

 [UPDATED] Removed some comment clutter.

 **1.0.1**

 [FIXED] Replaced use of `wp_print_scripts` hook with `wp_enqueue_scripts` as the former prevented the loading of schema with some themes.

 [FIXED] A bunch of stuff I have changed since publishing Schema Scalpel but have forgotten about because I didn't know how to use my Subversion client.